 Current salt intake & dietary advice

-Almost everyone in the UK (and the rest of the Western world) eats too much salt.
-The daily recommended amount in the UK is no more than 6 grams a day; the current average salt intake is 8.6g salt a day although many people are eating more than this.
-People with or considered at risk of high blood pressure should take extra care to ensure that they keep their salt intake below the recommended maximum of 6g.
+The World Health Organisation recommends that we eat no more than 5g of salt per day.
+However many countries consume 9-12 grams a day - double the recommended maximum.
+People with or considered at risk of high blood pressure should take extra care to ensure that they keep their salt intake below the recommended maximum of 5g.
 This can be achieved by simple changes, such as consuming less processed foods and checking product labels before purchase.